federicaCapobianco/ESP8266-arduino-nano/README.md

 void loop()
 {
-    // listen for communication from the ESP8266 and then write it to the serial monitor if ( ESPserial.available() )   {  Serial.write( ESPserial.read() );  }
+    //listen for communication from the ESP8266 and then write it to the serial monitor

+    if ( ESPserial.available() )   {  Serial.write( ESPserial.read() );  }

-    // listen for user input and send it to the ESP8266 if ( Serial.available() )       {  ESPserial.write( Serial.read() );  }
+    //listen for user input and send it to the ESP8266

+    if ( Serial.available() )       {  ESPserial.write( Serial.read() );  }
 }

-Procedere poi a inserire:
+/* Procedere poi a inserire:
+   Then use: */